kshedden/case_studies/methods/regression-extras.md

 models converge slowly or not at all.
 Often these convergence problems can be easily resolved by centering variables.

-If the covariates are not centered, it is common that people misinterpret the estimates of main effects.
-In general, main effects have no meaningful interpretation if interactions are present and the covariates are not centered.
+It is important to note that main effects have no meaningful interpretation if interactions are present and the covariates are not centered.
 For example, suppose that $y$ is blood pressure, $x_1$ is body mass index (BMI), and $x_2$ equals 1 for